NashFP/bloba/README.md

 Using FP to build the BLOBA (Boring Line-of-Business Application)

 ## The motivation
 Here we will use powerful functional programming languages to build a BLOBA (Boring Line-of-Business Application).
-Some criticisms that dirty punks often hurl at functional programming are "FP is not practical” and “you can’t solve large, real world-problems with FP”. _Hogwash!_ Other more curious and civilized folk have requested examples of using FP to build the kinds of application OO developers are tasked with solving day-to-day.
+Some criticisms that dirty punks often hurl at functional programming are "FP is not practical” and “you can’t solve large, real world-problems with FP”. _Hogwash!_ Others (_more curious and civilized folk_) have requested examples of using FP to build the kinds of application OO developers are tasked with solving day-to-day.
 Here we set out to provide evidence to the doubters, and a helping hand to those who are trying to migrate to FP.

 Few things in software are more practical, real-world, large, or more boring than ERP systems (Enterprise Resource Planning).
 So now that we’ve identified our quarry; let’s go...